 “This time I covered for you, but it’s the last time!
 Now is the time for learning.
 You have your whole life to have fun!
 What are you going to be when you grow up??
 In this country you have to know everything better than anyone else if you’re going to survive!!”
 (Satrapi 113)

+After reading that passage, I couldn’t help but question if American society ever puts that kind of emphasis on education.
+Of course the repressive regime Marji Satrapi lives through in Iran is a very difficult environment for her to grow up in and knowledge clearly becomes crucial to survival.
+I recognize that many of my students face pressures to succeed in school, but I sometimes question how much most of my students value knowledge and the learning process.
+I truly wonder what kind of an impact education would have if the stakes were greater to people’s personal safety and freedom.
 In recently reading The Narrative of the Life of Frederick Douglass, the urgency of knowledge is highlighted when Douglass’s master accidentally reveals to him that education is the way out of slavery.
 He tricked or bribed little boys to teach him to write, “This bread I used to bestow upon the hungry little urchins, who, in return, would give me that more valuable bread of knowledge” (The Narrative of the Life of Frederick Douglass Chapter VII).
 It became even more imperative for Douglass to learn vocabulary when he first heard the word “Abolition.”
 Understanding the meaning of this one word becomes crucial to his life and attainment of freedom.
 Douglass writes about his deep understanding of education and slavery’s inability to coexist.

 Does our culture value the sustenance of knowledge to this degree?
 How can we as students and educators foster the idea that knowledge is crucial to our survival?
 During class today, students shared mixed opinions about these questions.
 Most students began our discussion by thinking about how education is essential for our eventual success, but I urged them to think of specific pieces of knowledge that can become a matter of life and death.
 From there, they began to think more deeply about what knowledge people need to have to travel safely in different countries, what knowledge doctors need to have in order to effectively treat patients, and what knowledge military leaders need to care for their troops.
 Some students who have lived in different countries offered stories about how lower classes of people in other countries had to work incredibly hard to gain admission to high school and college to better their lives and to help their families.